cran/kindisperse/README.md

 different distributions.
-These include `axials_decompose()` (divides into component parts as in the composite option above), `axials_add()` (adds two distributions together, e.g. FS + FS + PO + PO = 1C), `axials_combine()` (mixes two distributions together equally, e.g. 1C &
-H1C becomes the distribution of an even mix of both), and `axials_subtract()` subtracts a smaller distribution from a greater distribution to find the residual distribution (e.g. GG - PO = PO;
+These include `axials_decompose()` (divides into component parts as in the composite option above), `axials_add()` (adds two distributions together, e.g. FS + FS + PO + PO = 1C), `axials_combine()` (mixes two distributions together equally, e.g. 1C and H1C becomes the distribution of an even mix of both), and `axials_subtract()` subtracts a smaller distribution from a greater distribution to find the residual distribution (e.g. GG - PO = PO;
 FS(immature) - FS(ovipositional) = PO).
 For confidence intervals, there